Host the 2023 Knowledge Sharing Event!

 Are YOU interested in organising and hosting our next Knowledge Sharing event?

-We hope that the official call will be out on 31st of March 2023 providing all pertaining details.
-In addition, the monthly Members Forum set for April 27th 2023 will see a specific info session on the KSE and relative call.
+Please fill in this form and send it via email to Mereb (email@example.com) by 7th of June 2023 EOB.
+In addition, the monthly Members Forum set for April 28th 2023 will see a specific info session on the KSE and relative call.

-In the meanwhile, please do not hesitate to reach out to Mereb Habte, Operations and Governance Officer (firstname.lastname@example.org) for any question or clarification needed
+In the meantime, please do not hesitate to reach out to Mereb Habte, Operations and Governance Officer (firstname.lastname@example.org) for any question or clarification needed